What You'll Find On This Page

 Sword Dance Festival

 Held at the beginning of June, this unique festival is one Korcula is famous for.
-While the sword dance is performed on other occasions, this festival celebrates the dance with an opening ceremony in Korcula Town and different styles of the dance are performed in surrounding villages.
-Watching one of these performances is a great way to experience local culture and tradition.
+While the sword dance is performed on other occasions, this festival celebrates the dance with an opening ceremony in Korcula Town, while different styles of the dance are performed in surrounding villages.
+Watching one of these performances is a fantastic way to experience local culture and tradition.

 Boat Race Kneze